emberjs/rfcs/text/0001-ember-doctor.md

 analyzed the output will look something like the following:

 ```
 Warning: NPM modules out of date.
-Below are the outof date modules.
+Below are the out of date modules.
 ╔══════╤═══════╤═════════╗
 ║ Name │ Yours │ Current ║
 ╟──────┼───────┼─────────╢